 1 teaspoon ginger powder

 - Wash the meat and cut into chunks.

-- Put meat on a cutting board and shred the meat using two forks to pull apart in opposite direction.
-Alternatively pound meat in mortar.
+- Put meat on a cutting board and shred the meat using two forks to pull apart in the opposite direction.
+Alternatively, pound meat in mortar.

 - Transfer to mixing bowl.
 Add in the suya spice, remaining ½ seasoning and chilli powder.
 Mix well and set aside.